 Whether a distribution made by a Mexican company on a redemption or liquidation will trigger Mexican income tax depends upon the application of the capital reduction rules contained in Article 78 of the LISR.
 The general purpose of these rules is to treat distributions made on a redemption or liquidation as either a tax-free return of capital or a deemed dividend, with such a dividend, or a portion of it, being taxed in the hands of the company only if it constitutes a distribution in excess of the company's CUFIN balances.

-Under Article 78, Section I of the LISR, a Mexican company that makes a payment to a shareholder(s) on redemption or liquidation of its shares is treated as having paid a deemed dividend if, and to the extent that, the amount of the payment made per share exceeds the distributing company's adjusted capital per share, as determined for Mexican tax purposes.
+Under Article 78, Section I of the LISR, a Mexican company that makes a payment to a shareholder(s) on the redemption or liquidation of its shares is treated as having paid a deemed dividend if, and to the extent that, the amount of the payment made per share exceeds the distributing company's adjusted capital per share, as determined for Mexican tax purposes.

+b.
+Deemed Distribution Where Payment Exceeds Capital Account Attributable to Shares

 The adjusted capital per share is determined by dividing the adjusted capital account balance (i.e., cuenta de capital de aportación or CUCA) by the total amount of outstanding shares of the company on the date of the redemption or liquidation.
 For this purpose, Article 78 of the LISR generally defines CUCA as the total amount of contributed capital and premiums paid, less capital reductions.
 CUCA is calculated by the legal entity as a whole and not on a separate shareholder basis.
 CUCA is adjusted for inflation at the end of each tax year or, in the event that an additional capital contribution or reduction is made during a particular year, that amount is adjusted as of the date the capital contribution or reduction occurs taking into account the time between that date and the close of the previous tax year.
 The resulting amount net of capital increases or reductions effected during the year is then adjusted for inflation to the end of the tax year.
 Contributions received by way of the capitalization of earnings are excluded from CUCA.